 Setting up your environment

 To link and run applications using CUDA you will need to make some changes to your path and environment.
-You should execute one of the following two commands, either at the command line or by putting it in your
+Load the appropriate version of cuda:

-The list of available modules could be obtained by executing module avail command.
+The list of available versions of cuda can be obtained by executing the

 Compiling a simple CUDA C/C++ program